marcelovani/lightbox2/README.txt

 No limits to the number of image sets per page or how many images are allowed in each set.
 Go nuts!

+5. If you have a set of images that you would like to group together in a lightbox, but only wish for one of these images to be visible on your page, you can assign the "lightbox_hidden" class to hide the additional images.
+For
+example:

+<a href="images/image-1.jpg" rel="lightbox[roadtrip]">image #1</a>
+<a href="images/image-2.jpg" rel="lightbox[roadtrip]" class="lightbox_hidden">image #2</a>
+<a href="images/image-3.jpg" rel="lightbox[roadtrip]" class="lightbox_hidden">image #3</a>

-5. If you wish to turn the caption into a link, format your caption in the following way:
+6. If you wish to turn the caption into a link, format your caption in the following way:

 <a href="images/image-1.jpg" rel="lightbox" title='<a href="http://www.yourlink.com">Clicky Visit Link</a>'>image #1</a>